-There are many affordable options on the market like this super light model by Joie.
+There are many affordable options on the market like the superlight i-Snug from Joie.
 It pairs perfectly with their 3-in-1 pushchair, so you don’t need to buy any kit to attach it to the pushchair frame.
 Easy.
 Plus, Joie instruction manuals are available online in case you lose the paperwork.

 LYING FLAT IS BEST

 Studies suggest that it’s best for babies to lay flat.
-Some car seats allow for this like this model by Joie.
-It’s our favourite because not only does it convert to a flat reclining position in your car, but for those who lack storage space it also fits on to many pushchairs.
+Some car seats allow for this like the i-Level by Joie.
+It’s our favourite because not only does it convert to a flat reclining position in your car, but for those who lack storage space it also fits onto many pushchairs.

 PEACE OF MIND

 When you’re shopping for a car seat you will come across various standards and names (R44, R129 & I-size).
 They’re not as complicated as they seem, and they’re there to tell you the standard the seat is made to. i-Size is a European-wide car seat regulation which aims to make seats safer and simpler, and it’s the latest one, so the one you need to know about.
 One of the benefits of i-Size is that it ensures that the seat protects your little one from side impact.
 All of Joie’s car seats have undergone enhanced testing during development, so they’re a failsafe option when it comes to choosing yours.